ckan/ckan/doc/writing-extensions.rst

 .. literalinclude:: ../ckanext/example_iauthfunctions/plugin_v1.py

-Our plugin is a normal Python class, named ``IAuthFunctionsPlugin`` in this example, that inherits from CKAN's :py:class:`~ckan.plugins.core.SingletonPlugin` class.
+Our plugin is a normal Python class, named ``ExampleIAuthFunctionsPlugin`` in this example, that inherits from CKAN's :py:class:`~ckan.plugins.core.SingletonPlugin` class.

 .. todo:: Improve the note about Plugin vs SingletonPlugin.